 It is officially cookie season.
 Yes, I realize that we just technically left cookie season behind.
 I’m not talking about holiday cookies though.

-I have no trouble saying no to the parents or teenagers that ask me to buy cookies.
-It’s those little bitty girls with their sweet smiles and big eyes that get me.
+Those sweet smiles and big eyes get me.
 I mean, how do you say no to that?

-Yesterday, I had a few older girls ask at church.
+Yesterday, I had a few girls ask at church.
 Not gonna lie.
-It was easy to say no. The table of bigger girls at the grocery store were easy to avoid too.
+It was easy to say no because I had already purchased a few boxes earlier that week.
+The table of girls at the grocery store was easy to avoid too.
 Just keep your head down and bolt for the open grocery store door.
 Check and check.

 There is one other family at church with a little brown haired girl that is selling cookies.
 I’m telling you, if she asks, I’m going to be a goner because she is such a cutie.